HTTP & WWW: Website URLs Explained

 HTTP vs. WWW in URLs

-Within a URL, it’s possible to remove HTTP or WWW.
+Within the URL parameters, it’s possible to remove HTTP or WWW from your domain registrar.
 However, the situations in which you would remove one of these elements depends on a few factors.

 As we stated above, WWW is a prefix used to indicate that a website is using HTTP to communicate.
 In fact, you can mix and match prefixes, for example http://example.com or www.example.com.

-So, what if you do choose to use http://example.com as your URL, but users type in WWW where it isn’t necessary?
+So, what if you do choose to use http://example.com as your website URL, but users type in WWW where it isn’t necessary?
 In the majority of cases, the user will be automatically redirected to your non-WWW domain.
-This means you can set up a non-WWW site without worry.
+This means you can set up a non-WWW URL address without worry.

 Do You Need WWW in URLs?

 It’s actually not necessary to use WWW in URLs.
-It exists for just one purpose – to identify the address as a website.
+It exists for just one purpose—to identify the web address.
 This is not the case with other important URL signifiers, such as a File Transfer Protocol (FTP) server (ftp) or news server (news).
 As such, WWW may be classified as a subdomain of a larger website.